 In her disregard for the conventions of polite society and her sexual adventurousness, Manju is something of a predecessor to Veronica from Cocktail or Tanu from Tanu Weds Manu.
 But she is much more.

-She is way more self-aware and ironic than them.
+She is way more self-aware and iconic than them.

 As she plots her revenge on Tribhuvan (Anupam Kher) and his scheming mistress, Amba (Rohini Hattangadi), Manju unleashes her inner fabulous.
 Amba is shown her place through an elaborate Raj Kumar-meets-Rekha makeup sequence (which is an obvious hat tip to Khooni Bhari Maang‘s make up scenes).
 Tribhuvan is whipped into submission when she is in a pink dominatrix avatar.
 As she emasculates the serial-molester, Batkunath, by thrashing him, she coos “Balllmaaa” into his ears.
 She is a camp fantasy come true.